NidhiScripts/NidhiScripts/README.md

-# 👋 Hi, I'm Shreenidhi!
+# 👋 Hi, I'm Shrinidhi!
 🚀 **Aspiring Full-Stack Developer | Passionate Coder | DSA Enthusiast**

 I'm a beginner in the world of coding, currently learning **Full-Stack Web Development** and **Data Structures & Algorithms (DSA)** to build scalable and efficient applications.